sondregronas/EmuSaveProfiles/README.md

 Written in Python 2.7.13
 <br>
 #### Usage:
-- Add all absolute filepaths to 'gamesaves' folders on multiple lines in savepaths.cfg, comment with # or space.<br>
+- Add the save-game folders on separate lines in savepaths.cfg (make comments with either # or space.<br>
-- Create a shortcut of the script, and change the target properties to: ```"MyDirectory\EmuSaveProfiles.py" usernamehere```.
-If no user is - specified, 'default' will be used.<br>
+- Create a shortcut of the script, right click into properties and change the target properties to: ```"MyDirectory\EmuSaveProfiles.py" usernamehere```.
+If no user is specified, 'default' will be used.<br>
-- On the first run of the script, the current user will claim every folder in savepaths.cfg.<br>
+- On the first run of the script, the current user will claim every folder in savepaths.cfg, by adding a file into each folder with an identifier like 'default.emusaves'.<br>
-- When running the script with a different user, all folders will be renamed to <name>.<name_of_owner>, and a new folder will be made with a new .emusaves identifying file.<br>
+- When running the script with a different user, all folders will be renamed to <name>.<name_of_owner>, and a new folder will be made with a new .emusaves identifying file.
+For example 'User1.emusaves'.<br>
-- Best enjoyed when run along with a gamelauncher like BigBox using a .bat file, can be run from the Nvidia Gamestream:<br>
+- Best enjoyed when run along with a gamelauncher like BigBox using a .bat file that can be run from the Nvidia Gamestream, like BigBox_User.bat:<br>
 ```
 BigBoxLauncher_MyUser
 @echo off
 start "" "EmuSaveProfile_MyUser.lnk"
-start "" "BigBox.exe"
+start /WAIT "" "BigBox.exe"
+exit
 ```
 <br>
-The script works by adding an identifier file to these folders, and renaming them when another user is in use.
-So if you have user1 and user2, the folders would be: Saves, containing an empty user1.emusaves file, and Saves.user2, containing an empty user2.emusaves file.
-Simple!
+Ideally this script would have some backup functionality that could move a copy of every savegame into it's own directory, but as for now it's just a simple way of "swapping memory cards" in use with certain emulators that don't let you store multiple savefiles.